VoxelForge/VoxelForge/README.md

 Version: 0.83.1

+### Differences from MineClone 2
+* Overworld depth increased from 64 to 128 nodes to match Minecraft 1.18
+* Improved nether portals
+* No in-game music, twice as small compared to MineClone 2
+* No hamburgers

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore the world and dig and build almost every block in the world to create new